tanakaworld/blog.tanaka.world/content/posts/2021-08-30-the-first-year-of-engineering-manager.en.md

 ### Verbalization Skills

 Verbalization is one of the important skills in management to get others to move.
 It depends on "how you communicate" whether you're able to tell.
 In this Mercari group, there are many managers, I can learn from them.
-Even though the content may seem simple at first glance, I was able to see up close how he strategically verbalized it, paying attention to how and when they expressed it.
+Even though the content may seem simple at first glance, I was able to see up close how he/she strategically verbalized it, paying attention to how and when they expressed it.
 I've seen cases where it worked and cases where it did not work, I feel the difficulty but I've been able to accumulate a lot of experience.

 **Verbalization skill** is more important than **Language skill**.
 Language skill was one of my concerns, it doesn't work unless I cannot organize the information, even if I can speak English fluently.
 I'm not able to tell even in Japanese either.
 Simple is the best to tell something to someone.
 Improving verbalization skills was necessary for me.